 Simply enter in 1 or 2 of your favorite descriptive keywords for your business into the name generator and click Submit.
 It’s that easy.
 Repeat until you find the business name of your dreams.

-By using a business name generator, you take the bulk of the hassle out of naming your business from scratch.
+By using a brand name generator, you take the bulk of the hassle out of naming your business from scratch.
 Rather than straining your brain trying to think of the perfect combination of words, Nameboy’s generator can do it for you.
 And, if you’re in the market for an active online presence via an official website, you can quickly find out whether or not your potential business name is available as a domain name.